Petroleum and Flammable Materials Storage License SCDF submission

 However, this timeframe may vary depending on the complexity of the application and the workload of the relevant authorities.

-It is essential to ensure that all necessary information and supporting documents are provided to avoid delays or rejection of the application.
+It is essential for the company to ensure that all necessary information and supporting documents, including safety data sheets, are prepared before submitting online to avoid delays or rejection of the application.

 Regulatory Control and Fire Safety Measures for Storage of Petroleum and Flammable Materials in Singapore